Strategy11/formidable-forms/readme.txt

 * Added frm_include_meta_keys hook for including the previously included meta values referenced by field key
 * Delete transients with uninstall
 * Make sure the legend stays hidden after opening form in a popup
-* PRO: Fixed issue with losing conditional logic on fields loaded with ajax on the form builder page
+* Pro: Fixed issue with losing conditional logic on fields loaded with ajax on the form builder page
-* PRO: Fixed the auto field reordering when adding end sections to old forms
+* Pro: Fixed the auto field reordering when adding end sections to old forms
+* Pro: Fixed the daily entries graph on the reports page
+* Pro: Allow the post author to be overridden with hooks
+* Pro: Fixed the [get-param] shortcode for reverse compatability

 = 2.0 =
 * Move visual form styler to free version